 Be willing to test multiple products.
 It's about taking the first step and getting out of your comfort zone.
 You can't level up or grow your business if you're not prepared to take some risks.

 Position yourself for success and avoid these common dropshipping mistakes.
 Be prepared to invest the time, energy, and capital.
-Learn the business model and be willing to take risks and you can build a profitable dropshipping business.
-Once you know how to build one, you can build more.
-These are all skills that take time & consistency to learn.
+Learn the model and be willing to take risks, and you can build a profitable drop shipping business.